AdobeDocs/dynamic-media-classic.de-DE/help/uploading-encoding-videos.md

 ## Optimale Vorgehensweisen für die Videokodierung {#best-practices-for-video-encoding}

-Im Folgenden finden Sie Best Practices für die Kodierung von Quellvideodateien in Dynamic Media Classic.
+Im Folgenden finden Sie Best Practices für die Kodierung von Quellvideodateien in Adobe Dynamic Media Classic.

 <!-- THE FOLLOWINGS LINKS APPEAR TO BE DEAD AND THE CONTENT COMPLETELY LOST.
 THE GO URL DOESN'T EVEN WORK ANYMORE.
 For advice about video encoding, see the following: